CycloneDX/cdxgen/README.md

 npm test
 ```

-If you are completely new to contributing to open-source projects, then look for [issues](https://github.com/CycloneDX/cdxgen/issues) with the labels "good first issue" or "help wanted".
+If you are completely new to contributing to open-source projects, then look for [issues](https://github.com/CycloneDX/cdxgen/issues) with the labels ["good first issue" or "help wanted"][cdxgen-labels-contribute].

 ## Enterprise & Community Support